0MrDarn0/OpenKal-Parser-Collection/README.md

 # OpenKal Parser Collection
-A collection of KalOnline data parsers written in Python.
+A collection of KalOnline data parsers and Blender addons written in Python.

 ## Requirements
-A Python 3.5 environment with pillow and numpy.
+The data parsers require a Python 3.5 environment with numpy.
+The Blender addons additionally require Blender 2.79.

-## Progress
+## Progress - Parsers
 - [ ] KSM
 - [x] KCM
 - [x] OPL